sumit-s-nair/QuillCove/README.md

 # QuillCove

+(Its a notes app pretty self explainatory but if you really wanna know do read ahead espically if you dont know how to set up a next app now we go to a more formal explaination).

 **QuillCove** is a modern notes application that allows users to create, manage, and store notes securely.
-It features a clean user interface with fast performance, thanks to the integration of a MERN stack backend and React-based frontend.
+It features a clean user interface with fast performance, thanks to the integration of Next.js and Firebase.

 [Live App](https://quillcove.onrender.com/)